Doctors

 Nursing Team

-We have a team of three Advanced Nurse Practitioners, four Practice Nurses, two Assistant Practitioners and a Healthcare Assistant.
+We have a team of four Advanced Nurse Practitioners, six Practice Nurses, two Assistant Practitioners and a Healthcare Assistant.
 Appointments to see them should be made in advance by telephoning the main Health Centre.
 They provide ongoing care for patients with problems such as diabetes, asthma and heart disease.
 They also offer advice on immunisations, foreign travel, diet, exercise, smoking cessation and health promotion in general.
 The nurses also run minor illness clinics.

 Administrative Team